AdobeDocs/analytics.en/help/components/dimensions/operating-system-types.md

 ---
 # Operating system types

-The 'Operating system types' [dimension](overview.md) shows the overarching OS the visitor used, regardless of specific versions.
+The 'Operating system types' [dimension](overview.md) shows the overarching OS that the visitor used, regardless of specific versions.
 This dimension is useful to understand not just which specific operating system and version is most common, but which typical OS platform visitors use.

 ## Populate this dimension with data